How to engage employees

 You can make simple changes to more effectively engage your employees in the workplace.
 A starting point would be to encourage employees to be themselves rather than making them feel like they should be wary of expressing opinions.

-If they feel too inhibited in the workplace, they’re only likely to offer less in their role and it could lead them to feeling less invested in their work.
+If they feel too inhibited in the workplace, they’re only likely to offer less in their role and it could lead them to feel less invested in their work.

 There are many ways to engage employees, but one universal aim is to make them feel appreciated, recognised and understood.
 You need to see each member of staff as an individual with specific capabilities and work out where their potential lies.